MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/traditional-azure-networking-topology.md

   - There's a dependency on centralized NVAs and granular routing.

 - For regional deployments, primarily use the hub-and-spoke topology.
-Use landing-zone virtual networks that connect with virtual network peering to a central-hub virtual network for cross-premises connectivity via ExpressRoute, VPN for branch connectivity, spoke-to-spoke connectivity via NVAs and UDRs, and internet-outbound protection via Azure Firewall or third party NVA.
+Use landing-zone virtual networks that connect with virtual network peering to a central-hub virtual network for cross-premises connectivity via ExpressRoute, VPN for branch connectivity, spoke-to-spoke connectivity via NVAs and UDRs, and internet-outbound protection via Azure Firewall or other third-party NVA.
 The following figure shows this topology.
 This allows for appropriate traffic control to meet most requirements for segmentation and inspection.

   ![Diagram that illustrates a hub-and-spoke network topology.](./media/hub-and-spoke-topology.png)

- _Figure 2: Hub-and-spoke network topology._
+ *Figure 2: Hub-and-spoke network topology.*

 - Use the topology of multiple virtual networks connected with multiple ExpressRoute circuits when one of these conditions is true: